SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_node_segment.md

 - **Broadcast Video Interface**: Calculated.
 The Broadcast Video Interface, calculated by retrieving the core assignment using Smart PHY RPD data (call: v1/smartphycache/rpd/details/active/1) and mapping this to the RPD.
 - **Broadcast Video Service Group**: Calculated.
 The Broadcast Video Service Group, calculated by retrieving the ports using Smart PHY RPD data (call: v1/smartphycache/rpd/details/active/1) and mapping this to the RPD.
 - **Broadcast Video Controller**: Calculated.
 The Broadcast Video Controller, calculated by retrieving the templates using Smart PHY RPD data (call: v1/smartphycache/rpd/details/active/1) and mapping this to the RPD.
 - **Broadcast Video DEPI**: Calculated.
-The Broadcast Video DEPI, calculated using the RPD cores interface to the Nearcast interface to retrieve the address.
+The Broadcast Video DEPI, calculated using the RPD cores interface to the Broadcast interface to retrieve the address.
 - **Broadcast Video Controller Profile**: Calculated.
 The Broadcast Video Controller Profile, calculated by retrieving the templates using Smart PHY RPD data (call: v1/smartphycache/rpd/details/active/1) and mapping this to the RPD.
 - **US AVG Post-FEC**: Calculated.
 The average of the US AVG Post-FEC for all associated CMs.
 - **US Number Partial Service**: Calculated.
 The percentage of CMs linked to the RPD that have CMs with US partial service channels.
 Calculated based on the CMs with US channels in the CM impaired table on the CCAP (OID 1.3.6.1.4.1.9.9.116.1.5.13.1.2).